vmware-archive/clarity/apps/website/components/datagrid/README.md

 #### Controlling the Detail Pane programmatically

 In some cases, you might want to programmatically control the toggling of the Detail Pane, which you can do by desugaring `*clrIfDetail` directive and using the two way binding syntax.
+To open the detail pane, set the `detailState` value to the row object, or to `null` to close it.
 Be sure to include the local template variable like `let-detail` to get access to the row object.

 <DocDemo toggle="false">